 Restaurant Cashier/Cook/Waiter

-Restaurants are often places that hire 16 or 17 year olds.
-Many teens start their working years in restaurants, often at fast food establishments.
+Restaurants are great places to work, and most hire 16- or 17-year-olds.
+Many teens start their working years in restaurants, often at fast food chains.
 At a restaurant such as McDonald's or Subway, you can work as a cashier or food preparer.
-At fancier restaurants, you may work as a bus person who cleans tables or as a dishwasher.
-Sometimes a 16-year-old can become a waiter or waitress, but often you need to be a few years older to get these jobs.
+At fancier restaurants, you may work as a bus person who cleans tables, as a dishwasher, or as a host or hostess.

-Here are just a few of the restaurants hiring 16-year-olds, depending on the specific location and state laws:
+Here are just a few of the restaurants hiring 16-year-olds, depending on the specific location and state laws.

 Small Business Worker